Please see below answers for some possible questions you may have about

 5. What support will there be for my child’s overall well being?

 Park Community Academy believes that children’s well being and emotional health is as important as their academic progress.
-Class teachers plan for the holistic development of each child in his/her class, using their detailed knowledge of each individual to promote their confidence and self esteem.
+Class teachers plan for the holistic development of each child in his/her class, using their detailed knowledge of each individual to promote their confidence and self-esteem.

-Individual behaviour plans and expectations are also used should there be additional need.
+Individual behaviour plans and expectations are also used should there be additional needs.
 If a child’s behaviour becomes challenging, teachers are supported by the school behaviour manager and senior leaders in understanding the behaviour and agreeing with parents as to how best to manage it in a positive and proactive way.

 6. What specialist services and expertise are available at or accessed by Park Community Academy?

 Senior leaders, teachers and support staff are highly skilled in meeting the individual learning, behavioural and social needs of children with a wide range of learning difficulties.